 Students transferring credits into the engineering programs must follow additional guidelines.

-taken within five years of admission will be considered for transfer.
-Once accepted, Credits for military, vocational or technical training may be used to satisfy some electronics- and technology-based freshman and sophomore level EL courses.

-Such courses do not fulfill the objectives of engineering, engineering science, or social science courses; they may be used as engineering electives in the engineering programs.
+Credits for military, vocational or technical training may be used to satisfy some electronics- and technology-based freshman and sophomore level engineering courses.
+Such courses do not fulfill the objectives of engineering, engineering science, or social science courses.
+They may be used as engineering electives in the engineering programs.